 Standard Dimensions and Special Features that affect the look of your floor

-On hardwood, the thickness of a wear layer affects the number of times a product can be refinished, especially with engineered flooring.
+On hardwood, the thickness of a wear layer affects the number of times a product can be sanded and refinished, especially relevant with engineered flooring.
 With solid, since the entire board is one piece of wood, the wear layer would basically extend all the way down to the tongue portion of the tongue and groove installation system.
-With engineered hardwood, the wear layer is the species of the product.
-When you buy an engineered Oak flooring, the top layer, the visible layer, is the oak, and those underneath could be any other type of wood in a series of layers placed with the grain structures perpendicular to each other.
-That gives a fair amount of strength and resistance to environmental conditions, but the result is that the thickness of the wear layer limits how many times an engineered floor may be sanded and refinished.
+With engineered hardwood, the wear layer an actual layer, having the species of the product.
+When you buy an Engineered Oak floor, the top layer, the visible layer, is the oak, and those underneath could be any other type of wood in a series of layers, each placed with the grain structure perpendicular to the next layers.
+That gives a fair amount of strength and resistance to environmental conditions, but the result is that the thickness of the top wear layer limits how many times an engineered floor may be sanded and refinished.
 In fact, unlike some other retailers, Floors To Your Home doesn’t recommend doing this at all with engineered flooring.

 Ply (or plies)

 connect “squarely”.
 Laminate with this cut leads to a seamless,

 The next level is the “Eased” edge.
 When the planks meet, a 45 degree

 – – – –

-David is a Writer at Floors To Your Home (.com), as well as the PPC Manager,a Marketing Strategy Team member, a Researcher, Videographer, Social Strategist, Photographer and all around Resource Jitō.
-In my spare time I shoot and edit video, explore film history, mix music (as in ‘play with Beatles multi-tracks’) and write non-fiction for my friends.
-Connect with me on W. David Lichty
+David is has written and made videos about flooring products and installation since 2011 at Floors To Your Home (.com), where he is also the PPC Manager,a Researcher, a Website & Marketing Strategy Team member, Videographer, Social Strategist, Photographer and all around Resource Jito.
+In my spare time I shoot and edit video, put together a podcast, explore film history, and mix music (as in ‘play with Beatles multi-tracks’).
+Connect with W. David Lichty